Myrna Lorrie

-"Are You Mine" received the Song of the Year award from BMI in the US in 1955 and from BMI in Canada in 1976.
-The song is in BMI's Millionaire Club and became a worldwide standard in the country song category.

 Biography

 On January 10, 1957, Lorrie had her first recording session for RCA, at the RCA Victor Studio 1 in New York.
 Her first producer was Steve Sholes, who had signed Jim Reeves and The Browns, Hank Snow, Eddy Arnold, Chet Atkins and Elvis Presley.
 Nine months later, on October 31, 1957, Lorrie recorded at RCA Victor Studio on McGavock Street in Nashville, with Chester B. Atkins.
 The recording included a song written by Lorrie called "Tradewinds".

 On first tour in the United States, she opened for stars such as Hank Snow, Marty Robbins, Johnny Cash, Kitty Wells, and Sonny James.
 She appeared on the Grand Ole Opry broadcast as a guest of Hank Snow.
 Later she toured with Faron Young.
 Skeeter Davis, Ferlin Husky, and Porter Wagoner.

-Lorrie married and had two children, her son Tim, and daughter Carolee.
-During this period, she moonlighted as a DJ on CJLX, in her hometown of Fort William, Ontario.
-She hosted a popular three-hour slot of country and western music.
-She returned to performing in 1963, when she headlined the Atlantic Winter Fair; audiences loved her.
-She then formed The Myrna Lorrie Show, which toured on the Canadian country music circuit, playing fairs, small towns and the Calgary Stampede, until it disbanded in December 1968.

-Several hits for Columbia Records followed, including "Tell Me Not to Go", "Turn Down the Music", and "Changing of the Seasons".
+She recorded several hits for Columbia Records, including "Tell Me Not to Go", "Turn Down the Music", and "Changing of the Seasons".
+She totaled six number one hits in Canada.